 By most accounts, signs are pointing to a rapid expansion of corporate renewable energy procurement.
 An article published by Green Tech Media summarizes these positive trends, as well as a cautionary note about what could slow renewable energy demand.

 Increased adoption of corporate sustainability goals is cited as one indicator pointing to an expansion of the corporate renewables market.
-(There are currently 171 organizations committed to going 100% renewable as part of the RE100 campaign.)
+(There are currently over 200 organizations committed to going 100% renewable as part of the RE100 campaign.)

-According to the article, 63% of Fortune 100 companies have sustainability goals, followed by 39% of the Fortune 500.
-But that lower number is expected to increase as large corporations lead by example and by policy.
+According to the article, as of 2017 63% of Fortune 100 companies had sustainability goals, followed by 39% of the Fortune 500.
+And that lower number is expected to continually increase as large corporations lead by example and by policy.

 From the article: